-Program applications.
-In order to improve their collective competitiveness, Allen and Putnam Counties submitted a regional application in 2015.
-Upon receipt of the award, work to complete 14 home repair projects (\$41,500), the rehabilitation of 11 homes (\$187,616) and the construction of 1 Habitat Home commenced.
-Down payment assistance programming was also folded into the program mix and successfully completed during the 2015 thru 2016 period.
-In 2017 and 2018 the Agency convened the Housing Advisory Committee and worked with WSOS and Putnam County to submit a HOME Program grant application to ODSA.
-Upon receipt of 2017 award the intent is to rehab 11 homes, help with the construction of three Habitat homes, repair 15 homes and assist with rehabs on four rental units.
-In 2019, the Agency continued to work with Putnam County and WSOS to support the multi-county Housing Advisory Committee and ODSA funding opportunities.
-In 2019 and 2020 staff supported the study of housing-related issues with the Allen County Housing Consortium.
+In 2009, the Agency completed An Analysis of Housing Impediments and submitted the same to HUD.
+In 2010, the agency facilitated the Neighborhood Stabilization Program (NSP) delivery.
+Over the 2011-2013 period, the Planning Commission worked with WSOS and the local Housing Advisory Committee (HAC) to submit and manage CHIP Grants under the Ohio Development Services Agency (ODSA) auspices.
+In 2013, the Agency worked with WSOS and the HAC to secure and manage HOME Program grant funding.
+In 2015, as part of an internal ODSA management decision, the HOME Program allowed regional HOME Program applications.
+To improve their collective competitiveness, Allen and Putnam Counties submitted a regional application in 2015.
+Upon receiving the award, work to complete 14 home repair projects (\$41,500), the rehabilitation of 11 homes (\$187,616), and the construction of 1 Habitat Home commenced.
+Down payment assistance programming was also folded into the program mix and completed during 2015 thru 2016 period.
+In 2017 and 2018, the Agency convened the Housing Advisory Committee and worked with WSOS and Putnam County to submit a HOME Program grant application to ODSA.
+Upon receipt of the 2017 award, the intent is to rehab 11 homes, help construct three Habitat homes, repair 15 homes and assist with rehabs on four rental units.
+In 2019, the Agency continued to work with Putnam County and GLCAP to support the multi-county Housing Advisory Committee and ODSA funding opportunities.
+In 2019 and 2020, staff supported the study of housing-related issues with the Allen County Housing Consortium.

-The Agency will support the Allen County Housing Consortium and a Housing Advisory Committee to develop and sustain a Community Housing Improvement Strategy (CHIS) and manage the 2019 and 2020 HOME Program grant.
-The Commission will administer HOME Program funds, under the terms of a Memorandum of Understanding with the Board of Allen County Commissioners, based on criteria established by the ODSA.
+- The Agency will support the Allen County Housing Consortium and a Housing Advisory Committee to develop and sustain a Community Housing Improvement Strategy (CHIS) and manage the 2019 and 2020 HOME Program grant. - The Commission will administer HOME Program funds, under the terms of a Memorandum of Understanding with the Board of Allen County Commissioners, based on criteria established by the ODSA.

-Programmatic Reporting; Ongoing.
+• Programmatic Reporting; Ongoing.